What is the purpose of a voided check?

 Any bank teller (even those working the first hour of their first shift) will understand that the check itself is anything but legitimate and you will have nothing to worry about.

-We’ll break down the simple instructions for voiding a check properly in a moment.
+Next, we’ll break down simple instructions for voiding a check properly.

 This information includes: